prefeitura-rio/superapp/load-tests/README.md

-# Load Testing for Carioca Digital Superapp
+# Load Testing for pref.rio

-This directory contains load testing infrastructure for performance testing and analysis of the Carioca Digital citizen portal.
+This directory contains load testing infrastructure for performance testing and analysis of the pref.rio citizen portal.

 ## Overview